-- a.
+a.
 Unless otherwise determined by the Secretary of Transportation (Secretary), the maximum Federal share is 80 percent of the net project costs for all capital projects and for emergency operating assistance funded with Section 5324 funds.
-The maximum Federal share is 50 percent of the net project cost for operating assistance for projects funded with Section 5307 or 5311 funds (49 CFR section 602.9). - b.
+The maximum Federal share is 50 percent of the net project cost for operating assistance for projects funded with Section 5307 or 5311 funds (49 CFR section 602.9).

+- b.
 Unless otherwise determined by the Secretary, the maximum Federal share is 90 percent of the net project cost for vehicle-related equipment and facilities required to comply with the Clean Air Act or the Americans with Disabilities Act of 1990 (49 USC 5323(i)). - c.
 Unless otherwise determined by the Secretary, the maximum Federal share is 85 percent of the net project cost for vehicle purchases required to comply with the Clean Air Act or the Americans with Disabilities Act of 1990 (49 USC 5323(i)). - 2.
 Level of Effort Not Applicable - 3.
 Earmarking Not Applicable

-H. Period of Availability of Federal Funds
+H. Period of Performance

-- 1. Operating costs must be expended within: - a.
-The 1-year period beginning on the date of a declaration of an emergency by a Governor or major disaster by the President under the Robert T. Stafford Disaster Relief and Emergency Assistance Act (49 USC 5170); or - b.
-If the Secretary determines there is a compelling need, the 2-year period beginning on the date of a declaration of an emergency or major disaster as described above (49 USC 5324(b)(2)). - 2.
-Capital costs must be expended within 24 months of the grant award (Section 904(c) of DRAA (27 Stat.
-17).
+Operating costs must be expended within:

+- 1. The 1-year period beginning on the date of a declaration of an emergency by a Governor or major disaster by the President under the Robert T. Stafford Disaster Relief and Emergency Assistance Act (49 USC 5170); or - 2.
+If the Secretary determines there is a compelling need, the 2-year period beginning on the date of a declaration of an emergency or major disaster as described above (49 USC 5324(b)(2)).

 - a.
 SF-270, Request for Advance or Reimbursement Not Applicable - b.
 SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
-SF-425, Federal Financial Report Applicable - 2.
-Performance Reporting Not Applicable - 3.
-Special Reporting Not Applicable - 4.
-Subaward Reporting under the Transparency Act Applicable
+SF-425, Federal Financial Report Applicable

+2. Performance Reporting - Not Applicable

+3. Special Reporting - Not Applicable